 In 2013, Russian newspaper Izvestia quoted an unnamed senior Russian Defense Ministry official as saying that the Russian military had deployed Iskander-M tactical ballistic missiles to Kaliningrad Oblast, a Russian exclave that borders Poland and Lithuania.

-With Moscow reportedly upgrading its long-range strike capacity so close to the Polish border, Warsaw in response aims to improve its missile defense capabilities as part of the country’s ongoing 139 billion zloty (US $36 billion) 2013-2022 military modernization program.
+With Moscow reportedly upgrading its long-range strike capacity so in close proximity to the Polish border, Warsaw in response aims to improve its missile defense capabilities as part of the country’s ongoing 139 billion zloty (US $36 billion) 2013-2022 military modernization program for the years 2013 to 2022.

 Negotiating a Patriot Deal

 In April, the Polish Ministry of Defense said it had chosen Raytheon’s Patriot over the Aster 30 interceptor manufactured by the consortium of MBDA and Thales.
-The procurement is being negotiated as an inter-governmental agreement, according to the Defense Ministry.
+Following a decision made by the Polish government April 21, The procurement is being negotiated as an inter-governmental agreement, according to the Defense Ministry.

 Warsaw plans to acquire two batteries within the next three years and eight batteries from 2018 to 2025.
 In addition, Poland is carrying out two separate procurements to acquire short-range missile systems.